 As we have seen in the case of Canary deployment, the testing environment may not be identical to the final production environment.
 In canary, we use a small portion of the production environment and move a small amount of traffic to the new system.
 But to simulate an actual production scenario a similar baseline instance is created that then is compared with the canary release.
-Read more here.
+Read more about Canary Analysis here.

 Gone are the days when DevOps engineers had to wait for low traffic windows to deploy the updates.
-This eliminates the need for maintaining downtime schedules and developers can quickly move their update into production through the Blue-Green strategy, as soon as they are ready with their code.
+This eliminates the need for maintaining downtime schedules and developers can quickly move their updates into production through the Blue-Green strategy, as soon as they are ready with their code.

-1. Errors when changing user routing
+Errors when changing user routing

 Blue Green is the best choice of deployment strategy in many cases, but it comes with some challenges.
 One issue is that during the initial switch to the new (green) environment, some sessions may fail, or users may be forced to log back into the application.
 Similarly, when rolling back to the blue environment in case of an error, users logged in to the green instance may face service issues.

 With more advanced load balancers these issues can be overcome by slowing moving new traffic from one instance to another.
 The load balancer can either be programmed to wait for a fixed duration before users are inactive or force close sessions for the users still connected to the blue instance post the specified time limit.
 This might slow down the deployment process and may result in some failed and stuck transactions for a very small fraction of the users.
-But this will provide an overall seamless and uninterrupted service quality as compared to the method where routers force exit all users and divert traffic.
+But this will provide an overall seamless and uninterrupted service quality as compared to the method where routers force the exit of all users and divert traffic.

-2. High infrastructure costs
+High infrastructure costs